Table of Contents

 - Bark decoction is given.

 - Pipal roots + Jalpihri Commelina longifolia roots, are dried and powdered.
-It is taken in dose of 5 grams with honey for one month.
+It is taken in a dose of 5 grams with honey for one month.

 - Apply the latex on the infected part topically.